romanpauk/securememory/readme.md

 - the amount of memory that will be reserved for allocator needs to have a known upper bound.
 Pages will not be commited or locked until requested but the reference counting implementation requires fixed number of consecutive pages
-- the heap implementation is provided by Win32 Heap, so it shares limits of Win32 Heaps
+- the heap implementation is provided by Win32 Heap, so it shares limits of Win32 Heaps.
+As the heap is non-growable, maximum allocation size it can provide must be less than 0x7FFF8.